Print out the Gingerbread House Template and cut out. It is best to transfer the template to baking paper as normal paper can stick to the dough.

 For extra structural support, pipe a thick layer of icing along the inside of each roof piece, where the roof will rest on the sides of the house.
 These act as ledges, to help hold the roof up.
 Allow the 'ledges' to dry completely, then attach the roof with extra icing.

 Decorate the roof, then use icing to glue the chimney pieces on.
+You can also fill the small gap on the left hand side of the chimney with icing.
 Now that the house is nice and stable, attach any heavier lollies.
 Cover any joins in the house with icing, to look like snow.
 Dust with Chelsea Icing Sugar and marvel at your beautiful creation!

 CLICK BELOW FOR PRINTABLE TEMPLATE: